EENI Global Business School.

 Share by Twitter

-Doctorate in International Business specialization in Islamic Business (e-learning, Courses, Masters, Doctorate in International Business and Foreign Trade in English)
+Doctorate in International Business specialization in Islamic Business (e-learning, Masters, Doctorate, International Business, English)

 The objectives of the Professional Doctorate in International Business (DIB) specialization in Islamic Business (3 years, 180 ECTS) taught by EENI Global Business School are to train the doctoral student to be able to research on topics related to business in the Islamic Economic Area (Asia, Africa, the Middle East, and Europe):